-LSAs, local service ads, can help your firm accomplish just that and score you quality leads that ultimately turn into paying clients. .
-The primary focus of these ads is to help your firm appear to prospects that are in the area and searching the web for services like yours.
-You can think of LSA as the newest “middle man” between your law firm and clients if you will.
+Google LSAs or Local Service Ads, can help your firm excel and score quality leads that ultimately turn into paying clients.
+The primary focus of these ads is to help your firm appear to prospects who are in the area and searching the web for services like yours.

 It’s All About Showing Up

 Your prospects are in your area and searching for you as we speak.
-The only way for them to find you is if you make yourself discoverable on Google, and your best bet is through local service ads.
-How?
-Let’s first get into the details of what LSAs are and what they aren’t.
+The only way for them to find you is if you make yourself visible on Google, and your best bet is through local service ads for law firms.

 - A completely different advertising program where law firms are pre-vetted and verified on Google.